The

 from an unknown private owner.
 Indications suggest that on average more than

-60% of boats on these platforms are from professional fleets
+60% of boats on these platforms are from professional fleets.
+Surely there

 is therefore nothing to alarm sailors or supporters of the collaborative economy?